 While pursuing his BFA in Dance, he had the opportunity to work and connect with tremendous influences such as Sonya Tayeh, Desmond Richardson, Dwight Roden, William Forsythe, Andrew Winghart, Ohad Naharin, Rauf “Rubberlegz” Yasit, and many more.
 In the Spring of 2019, Camryn was chosen to represent USC Kaufman as a performer at the internationally acclaimed Gala de Danza in Cabo San Lucas, Mexico.
 Camryn has trained and performed as a highly versatile dance artist who thrives in creative processes and collaboration.

 He is inspired by fusions of different dance styles within work through a historically and culturally educated lens and emphasizes the importance of anatomical knowledge within dance training and movement creation to prevent injury and prolong careers.
 In May of 2021, he received his BFA in Dance from USC Kaufman with the high honor of Magna Cum Laude.
 He is now working as a professional dancer, teacher, and choreographer internationally, most recently with Theater Basel in Switzerland, and Ballett X Schwerin in Germany.
-Our 2023-24 season is Camryn’s 1st with Dance Kaleidoscope as a company member.
+This is Camryn’s 1st season with Dance Kaleidoscope.

 Camryn is generously sponsored by Jim and Cheryl Strain.

 Gion Treichler is from Zurich, Switzerland.
 He began his pre-professional dance training at Zurich Dance Academy (taz) and the Ballet School of the Opera House Zurich.
 In 2022, Gion earned his BFA in Contemporary Dance from Zurich University of the Arts (ZHdK), where he performed works by Caroline Finn, Filipe Portugal, Regina Van Berkel, and Nadav Zelner.
 Gion first came to NYC in the Fall of 2021 where he joined Martha Graham Dance’s second company, Graham 2.
 During his two years with the company, he performed Graham’s masterpieces and danced in works by Bradley Shelver, Yoshito Sakuraba and Virginie Mecene.
 He is very excited to be a member of Dance Kaleidoscope and the season ahead.
-Our 2023-24 season is Gion’s 1st with Dance Kaleidoscope as a company member.
+This is Gion’s 1st season with Dance Kaleidoscope.

 Gion is generously sponsored by C.H.
 Douglas & Gray Wealth Management.